popdemtech/smartsite/walkthrough/2_Basics/4_2_auth_deployed.md

 $ git push heroku master
 ```

 When the deploy is finished and if all is configured properly, the application will be available at its deployed URL with the authentication feature.
-Use the `heroku open` utility to open the app in a web browser.
+Use the `heroku open` utility to open the app in a web browser, and walk through the authentication flow of signing up, signing in, and signing out!

 <div class="filename">command line</div>